sju-nlp-lab/.github/profile/README.md

 ## Research Interests

 - Generative AI and its Application in NLP and Education
-- Large Langauge Models (LLMs) and its Application to NLP and Education
+- Large language models (LLMs) and their Application in Information Retrieval, NLP, NLG and Education
 - Natural Language Processing (NLP)
 - Natural Language Generation (NLG) and Understanding (NLU)
 - Machine Learning